ShadeKnightly/git-beginners-guide/README.md

 ## How to Use

 1. Share this repo link with new team members.
-2. Have them read `Git-Quick-Guide.md` first.
+2. Have them read `Git-Terms-Explained.md` first.
-3. Follow `Git-Workflow.md` when contributing to shared projects.
+3. Have them read `Git-Quick-Guide.md` second.
-4. Refer to `Git-Troubleshooting.md` when Git errors appear.
+4. Follow `Git-Workflow.md` when contributing to shared projects.

 ---